readyplayerme/meshops/CONTRIBUTING.md

 ### Setting up Development Environment

 It's best to use a separate Python _environment_ for development to avoid conflicts with other Python projects and keep your system Python clean.
-In this section we'll provide instructions on how to set up such an environment.
+In this section we'll provide instructions on how to set up such an environment for the project.

 We use [hatch](https://hatch.pypa.io/) as the Python package build backend and Python project manager.
 We recommend to install it as it will provide you with a project-specific development environment.
 However, using hatch is not a necessity, but more of a convenience.
-Unfortunately, there are no pre-built binaries for hatch, and hatch on its own can only create environments with Python versions that are already installed on your system.
-So you'll need to first create a Python environment to install hatch into, in order to then spawn another environment for the project by using hatch.
-It's a bit like the chicken & egg problem paired with the movie Inception.😵‍💫 We'll walk you through it.

-1. We encourage using an environment manager such as [conda](https://docs.conda.io/en/latest/), [mamba/micromamba](https://mamba.readthedocs.io/en/latest/index.html), or [poetry](https://python-poetry.org/).
-    You'll need a minimum Python version 3.10.
-    Here's an example on Windows:

-    ```powershell
-    # Get mamba using winget.
-    winget install -e --id CondaForge.Mambaforge

-    # Make mamba available in your shell. mamba may be either installed in %ProgramData% or %LocalAppData%.
-    %ProgramData%\mambaforge\.condabin\mamba init
-    # OR, if your mamba installation is in %LocalAppData% instead:
-    %LocalAppData%\mambaforge\.condabin\mamba init
-    # You may need to restart your terminal now.

-    # Test that mamba is available.
-    mamba --version  # This should print something like "mamba 1.4.1".
-    ```

-2. You can read [hatch's installation instructions](https://hatch.pypa.io/latest/install/) for information on how to install it into your Python environment, or follow the instructions below.
+1. You can read [hatch's installation instructions](https://hatch.pypa.io/latest/install/) for information on how to install it on your system.

-    If you use conda/mamba, you can create a Python environment to which hatch gets installed with:

-    ```powershell
-    mamba create -n hatch python=3.10 hatch
-    ```

-    In the command above, the `-n hatch` option just gives the environment the name _hatch_, but it can be anything.
-    The name _hatch_ for the environment was incidentally chosen here to match the 1 package we want to utilize in this environment.
-The `python=3.10 hatch` part of the command defines what we want to install into the environment.
-See [mamba's documentation](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#quickstart) for more details.

-3. Activate the hatch environment.

-    ```powershell
-    mamba activate hatch
-    ```

-    OR if you're using Powershell (see [issue](https://github.com/mamba-org/mamba/issues/1717)):

-    ```powershell
-    conda activate hatch
-    ```
+Since version 1.8.0, hatch is available as pre-built binaries and can install the required Python version as a virtual environment.

-4. Prepare the environment for development.
+2. Prepare the environment for development.
-    Once you setup hatch, navigate to the cloned repository, and execute:
+    Once you have setup hatch, navigate to the cloned repository, and execute:

     ```powershell
     hatch env create